 If you or your loved one is having difficulty sleeping or regulating moods, a simple solution is available.
-Light therapy is a popular non-medication treatment for individuals experiencing disruptions in their biological rhythms and temperament.
+Light therapy is a popular non-pharmaceutical treatment for individuals experiencing disruptions in their biological rhythms and temperament.

 A light therapy box is a special lamp-like device that is brighter than normal indoor lighting devices.
 It is meant to simulate natural light and minimize the effects of decreased sun exposure that many people experience during fall and winter.
-Most light therapy devices filter out ultraviolet (UV) wavelengths, which can be harmful to your skin and eyes.
-Be wary of those that lack this capability (especially if you are taking medications or have a condition that makes you more sensitive to sunlight).
+Most bright light therapy devices filter out ultraviolet (UV) wavelengths, which can be harmful to your skin and eyes.
+Be wary of those that lack this capability (especially if you are taking medication or have a condition that makes you more sensitive to sunlight).

 Indirect exposure is crucial to the success of this treatment because staring directly at the light will damage your eyes.
 The best part about this option is that it doesn’t require any effort and it can be seamlessly incorporated into a person’s daily routine.
 Individuals utilizing this course of treatment typically watch TV, read, eat a meal or work during phototherapy sessions.

-It is of utmost importance for caregivers to make their own health a priority even though their loved ones’ wellbeing often becomes their focus.
-Complementing normal, everyday activities with light therapy may be just what you need to lift your spirits this winter season, minimize your loved one’s sundowning behaviors or overcome insomnia.
+It is of utmost importance for caregivers to make their own health a priority even though their loved ones’ well-being often becomes their focus.
+Complementing normal, everyday activities with bright light therapy may be just what you need to lift your spirits this winter season, minimize your loved one’s sundowning behaviors or overcome insomnia.
 Better sleep and more stable moods can easily improve your quality of life and that of your loved one.